 - Regulation (EU) 2015/2365 of the European Parliament and of the Council of 25 November 2015 on transparency of securities financing transactions and of reuse; and

-- Regulation (EU) 648/2012 of the European Parliament and of the Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories.
+- Regulation (EU) 648/2012 of the European Parliament and of the Council of 4 July 2012 on over-the-counter (OTC) derivatives, central counterparties and trade repositories.

 With regard to consumer lending regulations, the Consumer Code applies.

-The legal restrictions on peer-to-peer lending depend on the terms of the loans, among other items.
+The legal restrictions on peer-to-peer lending depend on, among other things, the terms of the loans.

-For restrictions on trading such loans or financings on a secondary market, see the above text regarding lending professionals.
+For restrictions on trading such loans or financings on a secondary market, see the above text regarding lending professionals' activities.

 i Forms of debt securitisation

-ii Impact of the Alternative Investment Fund Managers Law14
+ii Impact of the Alternative Investment Fund Managers Law16

 According to the same Guidance note (points 4.1 and 4.3, pages 3 and 4), securitisation undertakings whose core business is the securitisation of loans that they grant themselves (securitisation undertakings acting as 'first lender') do not meet the definition of the ECB Regulation, and thus cannot benefit from the exclusion.
 The same applies to securitisation undertakings that issue structured products that primarily offer a synthetic exposure to assets other than loans (non-credit-related assets) and where the credit risk transfer is only ancillary.